harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 You can also enter variables in this step to update key-value pairs in the config file you are deploying.

 If there is a matching variable name in the variables of the Harness service or environment used in this pipeline, the variable entered in this step will override them.

-If an empty or blank value is provided for a variable, it will be disregarded, and no updates will be made to the JSON or YAML file for that specific variable.

 For more information, please refer to [Update Release Repo step](/docs/continuous-delivery/gitops/use-gitops/gitops-pipeline-steps.md#update-release-repo-step).